 Scotty Bowers, a former marine, served an interesting purpose in the golden age of Hollywood: he connected the gay and bisexual actors and actresses of that generation with lovers of their preferred gender.
-In his 2012 memoir Full Service, he claims that he connected Hepburn with roughly 150 women.
+In his 2012 memoir Full Service, he claims he connected Hepburn with roughly 150 women.

 It's important to note that Bowers was quite progressive for the era, as he was willing to connect these people together without judgment.
 He kept their secrets until after their deaths to prevent public scrutiny.
 In an interview with The New York Times, he said, "...
 I never saw the fascination.
 So they liked sex how they liked it.
 Who cares."
 Though not every story has been corroborated, multiple people have vouched for Bowers as a reliable source.